 Most homeowners would benefit from a comprehensive inspection of the problem to avoid emergency leaks and problems in the future.

 A professional plumber can help you find a permanent solution to a plumbing emergency, instead of simply offering a temporary fix.

-Just because your wife or husband is bugging you about that leaky faucet doesn’t make it an emergency.
+Just because a faucet or toilet isn’t working properly doesn’t make it an emergency.
 Check the list above, but understand that most plumbing emergencies can be solved by shutting off the water.
 Once that is accomplished, a plumber can be hired to more reasonably respond first thing in the morning vs at midnight.